OscarGomez-jpg/BattlePy/README.txt

 # BattlePy = BatallaNaval

+BattlePy is a project made in python based on the popular table game "Battleship"

 Sorry for using spanish in some parts of the project, I started it as a project that was not supposed to be seen by anybody.